jostaerk/Staerk_etal_EU_Zoos/README.md

 CODE: the code to replicate results

-DATA: Data used, see list of publicly available data sources below.
+DATA: Intermediate data used, see list of publicly available data sources below.

-RESULTS: intermediate results and figures; will be available upon publication
+RESULTS: final data tables provided as Supplemental data in Staerk et al.

 NOTE: All data are freely available and can be obtained from their original sources.
 ZIMS data can be obtained from Species360 via their data sharing site: https://conservation.species360.org/data-sharing/

 ## Contact:

-Please contact Johanna Staerk, johannas[at]biology.sdu.dk, if you have any questions or suggestions.
+Please contact Johanna Staerk, johanna.staerk[at]gmail.com, if you have any questions or suggestions.

 ## Data sources: